John Allan Namu is the CEO/Editorial Director of Africa Uncensored. He is a former features editor, reporter and crime investigator at KTN.

-In 2015, he won journalist of the year at 2015 annual journalism excellence awards held by Media Council of Kenya.
+In 2015, he won journalist of the year at the 2015 annual journalism excellence awards held by the Media Council of Kenya.

 He briefly worked at NTV as a Features Editor and Reporter.

 Namu graduated with a Bachelor of Arts, Journalism and Integrated Studies at United States International University.

 On June 26, 2019, Namu alongside his Africa Uncensored crew of cameramen, Elijah Kanyi and Samuel Munia, video editor, Steve Biko and graphics artist, Clement Kumalija, won the 2019 Trace International Award in a gala held in Vancouver, Canada for their exposé, #TheProfiteers.